El Coyote (character): Ten Numero Extra - synopsis

-Although the Extras, numbered 0–8, and the Extra-Especial (no number at all – 6 pesetas) on Ediciones Cliper – all issued during the very first years (1945–46) – did not have any of the other first 120 novels' issue numbers, they have later "entered" the 192 numbering – just like the "Nuevo Coyote" series (which was originally numbered 1–62 on Cliper).
+Although the Extras, numbered 0–8 (4 pesetas each), and the Extra-Especial (no number at all – 6 pesetas) on Ediciones Cliper – all issued during the very first years (1945–46) – did not have any of the two separate series' original novels' issue numbers, they have later "entered" the 192 numbering – just like the "Nuevo Coyote" series, which was originally numbered 1–62 on Cliper - but beginning with number 131 in later listings.
+All reedited publishings, except Bruguera (1-110) have the numbers 1-192 - although not all in the same order.

 Main plot and characters

 César was born in Los Angeles (originally called "el Pueblo de Nuestra Señora la Reina de los Ángeles"), which he left around late 1843 for Mexico and later Havana (Cuba) to study and "become a man".
-He "officially" returned in December 1851, described in the very first novel, El Coyote, although operating as El Coyote in California several times before that, secretly leaving Mexico during his years abroad.
+He "officially" returned in December 1851 (described in the very first novel as have been away from Los Angeles for seven years - later information tells us it was eight), although operating as "El Coyote" in California several times before that, secretly leaving Mexico during his years abroad.

 César de Echagüe alias "El Coyote"

-In Mallorquí's first novel, El Coyote, one can trace that César must have been born around 1827 (the novel says he was 25 by his arrival in Los Angeles in late 1851, probably via el Rio Porciuncúla.
-One can read about Coyote's debut in La primera aventura del Coyote. an early Extra novel, where César was inspired by a masked female actress and by the Zorro legend when he started operating as El Coyote.
-Coyote later told his son, "El Cuervo", in the stories on César Jr's adventures of late 1872 (when Jr was around 17 years old), that "El Coyote" debuted even younger than his son, long before aged 20.
+In Mallorquí's first novel, El Coyote, one can trace that César must have been born around 1827 (the novel says he was 25 by his arrival in Los Angeles in late 1851, probably not via el Rio Porciuncúla - although the very first novel told so - but possibly via San Pedro Bay (California).
+One can read about Coyote's debut in La primera aventura del Coyote, an early Extra novel, where César was inspired by a masked female actress and by the Zorro legend when he started operating as El Coyote.
+Mallorquí truly gave credit in this novel to El Zorro being a great influence to the Coyote character.
+Coyote later told his son, "El Cuervo", in the stories on César Jr's adventures of late 1872 (when Jr was around 16 to 17 years old), that "El Coyote" debuted even younger than his son, long before aged 20 (that differs from the story of the debut adventure above with a span of about three years, 1843~1846, which may suggest that his actual birth may have been around 1830).